Jim-JMCD/syncBKUP/README.md

 **-s** The source data of the backup, the source must be a directory or the name of a file that contains direcotries to be backed up.

 **-d** The destination directory of the backup data, the backup repository.
-That contains the backed up data, logs and the delta versions.
+The repository contains the backed up data, logs and the delta versions.

-**-m** An optional mount point check for backup target storage.
+**-m** An option that disables the mount point check for the backup target storage.
 When used it must be accompanied by "**no-mount-check**".

-**Input notes and restrictions**
+**Input notes and restrictions** for all backups
 * Only <ins>full directory paths</ins> are permitted.
 * <ins>All symbolic links</ins> are ignored and will not be processed.
 * Directory input with spaces requires single quotes **'/mnt/c/Users/ted/My Stuff'**